Salvador Vallejo Adobe: History

 After the Vallejo's moved to Napa, the adobe was used as barracks for American soldiers.
 It then became a Presbyterian co-ed boarding school called Cumberland College from 1858 until 1864.
-On February 1867, the main wing of the house was destroyed in a fire.
+In February 1867, the main wing of the house was destroyed in a fire.
 The structure that remains today are the former servant quarters.

 The building was owned by the Aguillon family.
 However, by June 1952, John West owned the adobe.
 West and his wife lived in San Francisco and used the property as a weekend home.
 The structure was named a California Historic Landmark on December 16, 1952.
 A Mrs. Albert Magnum also lived in an apartment on the property in 1952.

-The building has served as a retail establishment, a Masonic temple, a post office, a courthouse, and the site of the first Sonoma High School (in 1906).
+The building has served as a retail establishment, a Masonic temple, a post office, and a courthouse.
 Today, the building houses a restaurant, a retail shop, and an upstairs residence.

 Architecture

 The adobe structure is located on the westside of the historic Sonoma Plaza.

 In 1951, then owner John West hired a carpenter to add build a balcony over the sidewalk.
 The balcony, which remains today, extends from the north to south side of the building facing the Sonoma Plaza.
 They also installed window shelving, tile flooring, fluorescent lights, and redwood siding on the walls.

 The West's also installed a large garden on the west side of the property.
 It included a redwood shrine to the Virgin Mary.
 Today, it serves as an al fresco dining area for the Sonoma Caffé restaurant.

 A large plaque designating it a California Historic Landmark is adhered to the front of the building.